 Neil J Wertlieb teaches Life Cycle of a Business: Transaction Skills.
 Mr. Wertlieb is an experienced transactional lawyer who provides expert witness services in litigation and arbitration matters.
 He has served as an expert witness in dozens of litigated disputes, relating primarily to either business transactions, corporate governance and fiduciary duties, or attorney ethics and attorney standard of care.
 As principal of Wertlieb Law Corp, Mr. Wertlieb is also available as a mediator for business disputes and for board of director appointments.

-Mr. Wertlieb has practiced transactional law for over three decades, most recently as a Partner at the law firm of Milbank, Tweed, Hadley & McCloy LLP, where his practice focused primarily on acquisitions, securities offerings and restructurings.
+Mr. Wertlieb has practiced transactional law for over three decades, most recently as a Partner at the law firm of Milbank LLP (formerly known as Milbank, Tweed, Hadley & McCloy LLP), where his practice focused primarily on acquisitions, securities offerings and restructurings.
 He has represented clients in a wide variety of business matters, including formation and early round financings, mergers and acquisitions, initial public offerings, international securities offerings and other international transactions, fund formations, joint ventures, partnerships and limited liability companies, reorganizations and restructurings, independent investigations and general corporate and contractual matters.

 Mr. Wertlieb received his law degree in 1984 from the UC Berkeley School of Law, and his undergraduate degree in Management Science from the School of Business Administration also at the University of California at Berkeley.
 He is admitted to practice in California, New York and Washington, D.C.